valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 With the following effects:

-* `NO_FAILOVER`: prevent Redis Cluster slaves from failing over a dead master.
+* `NO_FAILOVER`: prevent Valkey Cluster slaves from failing over a dead master.
                Also disables the replica migration feature.

-* `NO_REDIRECTION`: Every node will accept any key, without trying to perform partitioning according to the Redis Cluster algorithm.
+* `NO_REDIRECTION`: Every node will accept any key, without trying to perform partitioning according to the Valkey Cluster algorithm.
                   Slots information will still be propagated across the cluster, but without effect.